-The first completed survey was used to set up a random initial weight for each student.
+We used the first completed survey to set up a random initial weight for each student.
 If the answer was agree/disagree, a high weight $(\geq 0.66)$ was set for the given opinion and a low weight $(\leq 0.33)$ for the opposite opinion.
-In the case when the answer was not sure, weights for both opinions were set between 0.33 and 0.66.
-Additionally, it was checked whether the difference in initialized weights met the condition of the tested $\gamma$ value.
+When the answer was unsure, we put the weights for both opinions between 0.33 and 0.66.
+Additionally, we checked whether the difference in initialized weights met the condition of the tested $\gamma$ value.

 In the experiments, we utilized a set of parameters from the original CogSNet work~\cite{michalski2021social} ($\mu = 0.3$, $\theta = 0.2$, $\lambda = 0.005631$, exponential forgetting type).
-It has been demonstrated that this particular set of parameters provides an adequate match between human memory imprints and the ground truth data obtained from surveys.
-Different $\gamma$ values between 0.1 and 0.9 were tested with a step of 0.1.
+We observed that this set of parameters provides an adequate match between human memory imprints and the ground truth data obtained from surveys.
+We tested performance with different $\gamma$ values between 0.1 to 0.9 with the step of 0.1.

-To evaluate the model, F1-score was used.
-For each survey question, a simulation of opinion change was performed and the output of the model was compared to the answers of each completed survey.
-Besides comparing to the ground truth from surveys, the model was also compared with the classic Naming Game algorithm.
-The simulation was performed 10 times due to some randomness in the baseline as well as the model, and the results were averaged across these simulations.
+We used the F1-score to evaluate the model.
+For each survey question, the model simulated opinion change.
+Then, we compared the model output to the answers in each completed survey.
+Likewise, we compared our model with the classic model of the Naming Game algorithm.
+Due to some randomness in the baseline and the model, we repeated each simulation ten times and averaged the results across these repeated simulations.

 We explored two cases of selecting the appropriate value for the $\gamma$ parameter.
-In the first case, we chose a $\gamma$ value that maximized the F1-score for all surveys together.
-In the second case, we selected the best $\gamma$ for each semester separately.
+In the first case, we chose a $\gamma$ value that maximized the F1 score for all surveys.
+We selected the best $\gamma$ for each semester in the second case separately.
 This approach aimed to investigate how variable the $\gamma$ value is across semesters and whether there is a single $\gamma$ value that would yield satisfactory results for simulating short-term and long-term opinion changes.